mohsayegh/StudyBuddy/README.md

 ## 🙋‍♂️ Why I Built This

-As a student, I was tired of using 3–4 different apps to manage my classes, tasks, and daily routines.
+As a student, I was tired of using 3 to 4 different apps to manage my classes, tasks, and daily routines.
 So I built StudyBuddy to combine them all in one place.
-This project also helped me grow my skills in real-world app development — especially with Firebase, Flutter, and state management.
+This project also helped me grow my skills in real-world app development especially with Firebase, Flutter, and state management.

 ---